MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

 The origin of Cosmos comes from frustrations we had with WordPress.
 Don't get us wrong.
 WordPress has its place.
 But we wanted to go to the next level--and it wasn't working out.
-Here are top three reasons people switch (includes why we did):
+Why do people switch?
+Here are top three reasons (not just us saying):

 1. **Security Concerns**: WordPress is a popular target for hackers due to its widespread use, its older architecture, and outdated plugins and themes can introduce vulnerabilities, making sites susceptible to attacks.

 2. **Performance Issues**: WordPress sites can become slow and bulky, especially when using multiple plugins, ad because of its older architecture.
 This can negatively impact user experience and search engine rankings.

 3. **Complexity and Maintenance**: Setting up and maintaining a WordPress site can be time-consuming and requires technical knowledge.
 Regular updates, backups, and troubleshooting can be overwhelming for some users.
+Best option for may be to offload this to someone else--and pay for it.

 There are alternatives.
 Drupal, SiteCore, DotNetNuke to name a few.
 But people run into common problems: